Board of Elections

 Review your Voter Registration to ensure your name and address is current.

 Update your Voting Address.

-Please remember to bring proper ID to the Polling Locations on Election Day.
+Please remember to bring proper ID to the polling location on Election Day.

 Ohio law requires that every voter, upon appearing at the polling place to vote on Election Day, to announce his or her full name and current address and provide proof of the voter’s identity.

 The forms of identification that may be used by a voter who appears at a polling place to vote on an Election Day include:

 - Ohio driver’s license, state ID card, or interim ID form issued by the Bureau of Motor Vehicles (“BMV”).

 - This includes a commercial driver’s license, motorcycle operator’s license, probationary or restricted license, or temporary instruction permit.

 - An interim identification form is a BMV document issued to a person who has just applied for a driver’s license or state ID card, to use until the permanent card arrives in the mail;

 - U.S. military ID card, Ohio National Guard ID card, or U.S. Department of Veterans Affairs ID card (collectively referenced in this Directive as “military ID”).